simonsf/RTP-Net/README.md

 Data

-We have released the anonymized data with annotations of 5 regions.
+We have released 50 anonymized data with annotations of CTV and PTV for rectum cancer patients.

 AI inference application